-Our compensation program aims to achieve the following main objectives:
+Our executive compensation program aims to achieve the following main objectives:

-- attract, retain and reward highly qualified employees, including executives; - provide incentives that motivate and reward for achievement of our key performance goals that increase stockholder value over the long term; - align our executives' interests with those of our stockholders; and - link pay to company performance.
+- attract, retain and reward highly qualified employees, including executives; - provide incentives that motivate and reward for achievement of our key performance goals that increase stockholder value over the long term; - align our executives' interests with those of our stockholders; and - link pay to our performance.

-Our executive compensation program generally consists of, and is intended to strike a balance among, the following three principal components: base salary, quarterly performance-based bonuses and long-term equity incentive compensation that vests based on continued service and achievement of performance and stock price goals.
+Our executive compensation program generally consists of, and is intended to strike a balance among, the following three principal components: base salary, quarterly performance-based bonuses and long-term equity incentive compensation that vests based on continued service and achievement of Company and individual performance goals.
 We also provide our NEOs with benefits available to all our employees, including retirement benefits under our 401(k) plan and participation in employee benefit plans.
-The following chart summarizes the three main elements of compensation, their objectives and key features.
+The following chart summarizes the objectives and key features of each of the three main elements of compensation for our NEOs.